ajay196/coupon_project/README.md

- coupon can be added, fetch , delete, list all coupon get all the applicable coupon based on the cart product apply specific coupon on the given cart products by coupon id
+ coupon can be added, fetch , delete, list all coupon get all the applicable coupon based on the cart product apply specific coupon on the given cart products by coupon id handle error for basic issue ( coupon expired, not fount, invalid)

+# Unimplemented Cases
+ added coupon code (unique) for the external uses of the coupon

  # Assumptions